ChrisWeldon/MTGForecasting/README.md

-*Note: It is very important to drop the t-0 columns because that would bleed the values we are trying to predict into the featuredata.*
+*Note: It is very important to drop the t-0 columns because that would bleed the values we are trying to predict into the feature data.*

 ### Prediction with Linear Regressor